 A ‘best efforts’, ‘reasonable efforts’ or ‘commercially reasonable efforts’ clause requires counterparties in an M&A transaction to take steps to make sure that various conditions to closing are fulfilled.
-Such conditions could include obtaining shareholder approval or regulatory approval.
+These conditions could include obtaining shareholder approval or regulatory approval.
 In cross-border transactions, which may involve differing corporate law or regulatory regimes, the process of getting such approvals may be unfamiliar for one of the counterparties and more drawn out than in a domestic transaction.
-Anticipating the steps involved and what each party will need to do to get to closing can be important, including what forum will most likely be able to grant enforceable relief.
+Anticipating the steps involved and what each party will need to do to get to closing can be important, including the forum that will most likely be able to grant enforceable relief.

 A simple ‘reasonable best efforts’ clause might read: